blepping/comfyui_overly_complicated_sampling/README.md

 # Parameters related to restart sampling.
 restart:
+    # When enabled, out of order sigmas will be detected as restart.
+    # You can disable this if you want to use OCS for something like unsampling.
+    enabled: true
     # Scales the noise added by restart sampling.
     s_noise: 1.0
     # Immiscible block same as described below.